EarthlingInteractive/ChangeItLater/README.md

-Other actions, such as CRUD ones, won't define their own behavior directly, but instead contain declarative information about what they are trying to accomplish, such as 'Get user record #12, returning the result as JSON, following the JSON-style naming convention
+Other actions, such as CRUD ones, won't define their own behavior directly, but instead contain declarative information about what they are trying to accomplish, such as 'Get user record #12, returning the result as JSON, following the JSON-style naming convention'.
+In such cases, the component in charge of invoking actions will have to have rules for figuring out how to invoke the action based on its data.

 ## Stuff that needs documenting